Anxiety has become one of the most common challenges of modern life. However, did you know that your diet can be a powerful tool in combating anxiety?

 - Avocado, banana

 Vitamin C is a powerful antioxidant that helps lower cortisol, the hormone released during stress.
+By lowering cortisol, Vitamin C reduces anxiety and helps keep the body in a more balanced, calm state.

 Top food sources: